Located in Dummerston, Vermont

 Whether you are interested in experiencing a bit of history or simply wish to get away to a cozy retreat in the country, the Sugarhouse will suit your needs.

-This rustic wooden building, suitable for 2, is nestled at the edge of our apple orchard and alongside a working maple sugarbush, or stand of maple trees.
-Set back from the road, it is served by its own driveway fronted by stone walls.
+This rustic wooden building is perfect for 2.
+It is nestled at the edge of our apple orchard and alongside a working maple sugarbush, or stand of maple trees.
+Set back from the road, it is served by its own driveway bordered by stone walls.
 The house is warm and cozy and offers total privacy.
 Whether your interests are hiking, bird-watching, biking rural roadways, cross country skiing, or just getting away from it all, the Sugarhouse is perfectly situated.